-NREL's GIS team develops maps for various renewable resources and for specific projects.
+NREL's Geospatial Data Science Team develops maps for various renewable resources and for specific projects.
 As a benefit to the public, a majority of static maps are offered and Google Map (KML/KMZ) files on a tool called MapSearch.

 Maps showing the biomass resources available in the United States by county.
 Feedstock categories include crop residues; forest residues; primary and secondary mill residues; urban wood waste; and methane emissions from manure management, landfills, and domestic wastewater treatment.

 The Federal Energy Management Program (FEMP) teamed with Geospatial Analysis staff at NREL to update the analysis for this project and created an interactive FEMP Screening Map application.
 The previous maps have been archived.
 If you have a need for one of the archived maps, please contact the Webmaster.

 Maps showing currently developed and planned geothermal power plant projects, as well as favorable resources for enhanced geothermal systems and identified hydrothermal sites are available.

 GIS modeling is used to analyze and visualize the spatial relationship between resources (renewable and non renewable), hydrogen production facilities, transportation infrastructure, and hydrogen demand centers.
 It is a powerful tool for manipulating large and complex datasets, siting hydrogen production facilities and refueling stations, and analyzing variety of resources for hydrogen production in the United States.